-The Social Impact Fellows program builds on NYU Stern’s Social Impact Core Curriculum, providing an opportunity for motivated students of all class years to deepen their classroom experience, build a community of students and mentors who share their interests, and explore issues of sustainable business at Stern and in the wider New York City community.
-Through a four-year progression, Fellows have the opportunity to expand their networks, build the skills needed to thrive as well-rounded leaders in today’s complex world, and cultivate their own sense of purpose.
+The Social Impact Fellows program builds on Stern’s Social Impact Core curriculum, providing an opportunity for motivated students of all class years to deepen their classroom experience, build a community of students and mentors who share their interests, and explore issues of social impact and sustainable business at Stern and across New York City.
+Through a four-year progression, Fellows design their own sustainability projects, engage in dialogue with industry professionals, debate timely topics in the news, and build the skills needed to thrive as well-rounded leaders in today’s complex world.

 - First-Year Social Impact Fellows develop research or entrepreneurial solutions to a UN Sustainable Development Goal (SDG) of their choosing, putting their Business & Society coursework into practice.
 Fellows receive mentorship from faculty and student guides, and have the opportunity to present their SDG solutions to a panel of UN experts at the end of the semester.

 - Sophomore Fellows or those students enrolled in Organizational Communications and its Social Context engage in dialogue with a range of industry professionals and social entrepreneurs who are making meaningful social change, learn about their career journeys, and attend site visits in New York City.

 - Junior and Senior Fellows analyze and debate timely topics in the news and current events, ranging from issues of human rights and equality to the current state of unions, "cancel culture" and how covid has (or hasn't) reshaped the working world.
 These discussion series complement Law, Business & Society, and Professional Responsibility and Leadership.

 - Juniors and Seniors may also become Business & Society Program (BSP) Guides, mentoring First-Year Fellows as they develop their social ventures over the course of the spring semester.